PRECIOUS-Gold rises as U.S. govt shutdown deepens global growth concerns

 “At the moment, people are waiting for the U.S.-China trade discussions,” Sharma said, adding that any development on that front could provide a direction for gold.

-The United States and China are “miles and miles” from resolving trade issues, but there is a fair chance the two countries will get a deal, U.S. Commerce Secretary Wilbur Ross said on Thursday.
+The United States and China are “miles and miles” from resolving trade issues, U.S. Commerce Secretary Wilbur Ross said on Thursday.

 A synchronised global economic slowdown is under way and any escalation in the U.S.-China trade war would trigger a sharper downturn, according to the latest Reuters polls of hundreds of economists from around the world.